-• a bleeding or blood clotting disorder;
+- a bleeding or blood clotting disorder;

-- liver or kidney disease; - narrow-angle glaucoma; - seizures or epilepsy; - heart disease, heart failure, a heart rhythm disorder, slow heartbeats, or recent history of heart attack; - personal or family history of Long QT syndrome; - an electrolyte imbalance (such as low levels of potassium or magnesium in your blood); - bipolar disorder (manic depression); or - a history of drug abuse or suicidal thoughts.
+- liver or kidney disease;

+- narrow-angle glaucoma;

+- seizures or epilepsy;

+- heart disease, heart failure, a heart rhythm disorder, slow heartbeats, or recent history of heart attack; - personal or family history of Long QT syndrome; - an electrolyte imbalance (such as low levels of potassium or magnesium in your blood); - bipolar disorder (manic depression); or - a history of drug abuse or suicidal thoughts.

 Some young people have thoughts about suicide when first taking an antidepressant.
-Your doctor will need to check your progress at regular visits while you are using Celexa.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-FDA pregnancy category C. Taking an SSRI antidepressant during pregnancy may cause serious lung problems in the baby.
+Taking an SSRI antidepressant during pregnancy may cause serious lung problems or other complications in the baby.
 However, you may have a relapse of depression if you stop taking your antidepressant.
-Tell your doctor right away if you become pregnant while taking Celexa.
+Tell your doctor right away if you become pregnant.
 Do not start or stop taking this medicine during pregnancy without your doctor's advice.